ruotianluo/Image_Captioning_AI_Challenger/README.md

 The current command use scheduled sampling, you can also set scheduled_sampling_start to -1 to turn off scheduled sampling.

-If you'd like to evaluate BLEU/METEOR/CIDEr scores during training in addition to validation cross entropy loss, use `--language_eval 1` option, but don't forget to download the [chinese-caption code](https://github.com/ruotianluo/chinese-caption.git) into `chinese-caption` directory.
+If you'd like to evaluate BLEU/METEOR/CIDEr scores during training in addition to validation cross entropy loss, use `--language_eval 1` option, but don't forget to download the [evaluation code](https://github.com/AIChallenger/AI_Challenger) into `AI_Challenger` directory.

 For more options, see `opts.py`.